Powerlearnproject/se-day1-assignment-TINEXRICHEAE/README.md

 Tight deadlines, which impose pressure to the team leading to rush approaches, which compromise the overall quality Technical debt, can also occur following use of suboptimal methods, resorted to by the team due to several reasons, which later leads to maintenance overheads.
 Software engineers try to overcome these challenges by;
--fostering effective communication within the team and external entities

-- use of flexible approaches like agile method, which allows for continuous changes during the development cylce -proper organization of tasks according to priority, in order to allocate time and resources more effectively -Regular assessment of project goals and timelines, to ensure proper adjustments necessary to deliver the project on time
+fostering effective communication within the team and external entities, use of flexible approaches like agile method, which allows for continuous changes during the development cylce, proper organization of tasks according to priority, in order to allocate time and resources more effectively, Regular assessment of project goals and timelines, to ensure proper adjustments necessary to deliver the project on time.

 Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.
 Unit testing, involves testing individual components or functions in isolation to ensure they work as expected.This is meant to catch bugs early in the development process, ensuring that each unit performs its specific function correctly.